 If you have automatic equipment, the steps below become even easier, but manual equipment isn’t difficult either.
 We’ll show you how.

-Skimming the pool requires the use of a long-handled skimmer and should be done on a daily basis.
+Skimming the pool requires the use of an automatic or manual pool skimmer.
+This process should be done on a daily basis.
 There are two basic types or models of skimmers.
 You’ll need one of each.

 The first has a wide mouth with a fine mesh net stretched across it.
 This is useful for light skimming of floating debris that gets blown into the pool.
 It will also pick up bugs that have been attracted by the smell of the water then drowned or been killed by the chemicals in it.